-At June 30, 2015 45% of total pledges is due from two donors.
-At June 30, 2014 55% of total pledges are due from one donor.
-Additionally, the Association had a pledge of \$264,000 at June 30, 2015 conditional upon meeting certain financial goals.
+At June 30, 2016 and 2015, 37% and 45%, respectively, of total pledges are due from two donors.
+Additionally, at June 30, 2016, the Association has pledges receivable from three foundations totaling \$1,304,000 conditional upon meeting certain financial goals, and accordingly are not recorded as revenue.
 The Association will record revenue when the conditions have been met.